Sitemap

 Guest lecture, University of Bern, 2023

-This was a guest lecture held on Thursday April 6 for the Masters course on Compiler Construction offered by Timo Kehrer at the University of Bern.
+This was a guest lecture held on April 6, 2023, and again on April 9, 2024 for the Masters course on Compiler Construction offered by Timo Kehrer at the University of Bern.
 The lecture provides an introduction to Parsing Expression Grammars, as a well as a live demo using the PetitParser framework to build an interpreter for a toy programming language.

 A bit of Smalltalk